 Whether you write on a piece of paper or open a new document, remember to get as specific as possible for each category.

 Give Your Persona a Name

 This might seem silly, but putting a name to your persona is important.
 It helps you to better connect with your persona and begin to create conversations involving this persona.
-And, truly, this persona is real, just in a broader form: your ideal audience.
+And, truly, this persona is real, just in a broader form as your ideal audience.

 Create a List of Demographics: The First Step in Creating a Well-Rounded Persona

-Demographics are important for targeting the right niche.
+Demographics are important for targeting the right niche audience.
 Start by taking down your persona’s age, gender, location and other demographics such as their education and job title.
 Your persona’s demographics will start painting a picture of an individual instead of a crowd.

 Dive Into Psychographics: The Most Important Step in Persona Creation

 Do you know what makes your audience unique from the rest?
 It isn’t necessarily just their demographic information.
 Instead, it goes much deeper than that.